Phoenix-95107/ADHD_recognition/README.md

-# ADHD Audio Analysis System
+# ADHD Recognition System with Personal Voice

 A machine learning-based system for analyzing audio recordings to detect potential ADHD characteristics using advanced audio processing and machine learning techniques.